ShemmyYo/slot-mashine-python/README.md

 ### __Color Scheme__

 To provide a better user experience, I have decided to use a color scheme.

-The colours used were from ANSI gamma, as described below:
+At first I decided to use ANSI gamma, as described below:

 - Yellow color (\033[1;33;40m)
 - Red color (\033[1;31;40m)
 - Magenta color (\033[1;35;40m)
 - Green color (\033[1;32;40m)
 - Blue color (\033[1;34;40m)

+However, towards the end of the project I decided to import and use [Colorama](https://pypi.org/project/colorama/) to make certain parts stand out.

 ### __Class Object__
 OOC (Object Oriented Class) has been added in this project to create a Player class.